John B. Stetson Company: Employees

 Many Stetson employees were immigrant hat-makers with reputations of moving around where work was plentiful.
 The Stetson Company, to encourage yearlong work and a high retention rate, offered immigrants a portion of annual earnings as a Christmas bonus, increasing each successive year.
-Some of these immigrant workers were able to become U.S. citizens, partly due to the "Americanization" classes the Company offered that offered English among other subjects.
+Some of these immigrant workers were able to learn English and become U.S. citizens, partly due to the "Americanization" classes the Company offered.

 Highly specialized positions in the factory utilized the apprentice system.
 Those recruited to an apprenticeship signed contracts valid until they had reached eighteen years old or completed three years of work.
 While under contract, they agreed to abstain from gambling or marriage.
 Pay was two dollars per week with an additional dollar for every week worked after the contract was fulfilled.
 Many apprentices became full-time employees and had the potential to become a foreman due to their loyalty to the Stetson brand.